|What you "don't need" on your Great Loop Boat

 laptops remain are most always on and remain charged.

-need air conditioning.
-I am not always actually cruising, I have friends, family and all sorts of occasions to stop & linger in destinations along the
+air conditioning.
+I am not always actually cruising, I have friends, family and all sorts of occasions to stop & linger in destinations along the way.

 something I always suggest "couples" cruising together do fairly often on a regular basis.
 (Guys, you gotta keep that 1st Mate happy!)